Endometrial Ablation Specialists

 During menstruation, the lining of the uterus – the endometrium – is shed, resulting in various levels of bleeding.
-Some women experience heavy bleeding, or menstruation periods that last longer than normal.
-Many seek treatment to control this, usually beginning with medication.
-If heavy bleeding cannot be controlled with medication, endometrial ablation – the destruction of the endometrium – might be a good alternative.
+Some women in the Plano, Frisco and Dallas, Texas area experience heavy bleeding, or menstruation periods that last longer than normal.
+Many seek heavy period bleeding treatment to control this, usually beginning with medication.
+If heavy bleeding cannot be controlled with medication, endometrial ablation – the destruction of the lining of the uterus – might be a good alternative recommended by the physicians at Women’s Specialists of Plano.
 Although the surgery usually results in stopping menstrual bleeding, some women will experience lighter or shorter periods instead.

 Endometrial ablation is not recommend for women past menopause, or those with serious medical conditions, including: